MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 &nbsp;

-Awesome, now that we have got the basics and our reason to implement this, lets go ahead with the setup.
+Awesome, now that we have got the basics and our reason to implement this, let's go ahead with the setup.

 ## Setup walkthrough